code-techniq/Project1_iOS_Calculator_Doc_Basic/README.md

   <img src="https://github.com/code-techniq/Project1_iOS_Calculator_Doc/blob/master/ScreenShots/13.png" width="45%" height="45%">
 </p>

 We have given a Tag (Unique ID) to every button so that we can  get the specific operation of that clicked button.
-With Tag we can identify that which button has pressed.
+With the use of Tag we can identify that which button has pressed.
 Like in given image we have set Tag 1 for button 0, 2 for button 1, 3 for button 2 and so on..

 <img src="https://github.com/code-techniq/Project1_iOS_Calculator_Doc/blob/master/ScreenShots/14.png">